Giza-PMS-B/PMS_Frontend_Admin/VALIDATION_MESSAGES.md

 ### Polygon Name Field Validation

 **Required Field Error:**
-- "Polygon name is required"
+- "This field is required"

 **Length Validation Error:**
 - "The polygon name must contain number of characters in the range 3 to 100 characters"